Sign up for Action Alerts

 Proposals to Cut the CTC for Immigrant Families

-In President Trump's Fiscal Year 2018 budget, he calls for a proposal that would require taxpayers to provide a Social Security Number to claim the CTC – an eligibility requirement aimed to exclude poor children from immigrant families whose working parents use a Taxpayer Identification Number rather than a Social Security Number.
+In President Trump's Fiscal Year 2018 budget, he calls for a proposal that would require taxpayers to provide a Social Security Number to claim the CTC – an eligibility requirement aimed to exclude poor children from immigrant families whose working parents use an Individual Taxpayer Identification Number rather than a Social Security Number.
 Members of the House and Senate have also called for this proposal in the past.
 This idea has been championed previously by Senators David Vitter (R-LA) and Jeff Sessions (R-AL).
 In January 2014, Senator Kelly Ayotte (R-NH) proposed to cut the CTC from these families in order to pay for an extension of long-term unemployment benefits.
 However, the unemployment bill stalled in the Senate in February.
 In the House, a similar provision was included in the Child Tax Credit Improvement Act of 2014 (H.R.
 4935), passed by the House on July 25, 2014.
 Additionally, Rep. Paul Ryan proposed to cut the CTC for immigrant families to help pay for an expansion of the EITC for childless workers as part of his plan Expanding Opportunity in America.

-Now, President Trump is making this same proposal to fund tax cuts for millionaires, billionaires and corportations.
+Now, President Trump is making this same proposal to fund tax cuts for millionaires, billionaires and corporations.
 This change could raise taxes on the families of more than 5 million children, including 4 million U.S. citizens.
-More than 4 million Latino families and children would be at a higher risk of facing poverty and hunger if individuals with Taxpayer Identification Numbers were no longer eligible to use the CTC.
+More than 4 million Latino families and children would be at a higher risk of facing poverty and hunger if individuals with Individual Taxpayer Identification Numbers were no longer eligible to use the CTC.
 Denying access to the CTC takes an average of $1,800 out of the pockets of low-income families – who, of families at all income levels, spend the highest percentage of their income directly on their children’s needs.
 It’s clear that children will bear the brunt of the proposed changes.

 Expand the Child Tax Credit for More Low-income Families

 The current CTC, while a vast improvement over previous law, still excludes America's poorest families (those who earn less than $3,000 per year).
 Also, the credit is only partially refundable thus requiring low-income families to earn more to receive the full credit as a refund.
-Finally, the current $3,000 income eligibility threshold is only temporary.
-Unless Congress acts, the CTC will be dramatically scaled back in 2018, reducing or eliminating the credit for millions of low-income children and their families.

 RESULTS supports the following expansions of the Child Tax Credit: